What is the difference between employers' liability and professional indemnity insurance?

 As well as any potential financial losses, your business could also face legal action, causing damage to its reputation.

-Professional indemnity insurance vs employers liability insurance
+Professional indemnity insurance vs employers' liability insurance

-As outlined above professional indemnity and employers’ liability insurance are legal covers.
+Professional indemnity and employers’ liability insurance are legal covers.
 If a certain type of claim is brought against your business, these covers will pay for your legal defence and compensation payouts if due.

 It isn’t a question of “professional indemnity insurance vs employers liability insurance”.
-It is more about your business activities which will determine whether you need one, the other or both.
+It is more about your business activities, which will determine whether you need one, the other or both.

-Remember employer’s liability insurance is a legal requirement for most UK businesses.
+Remember, employer’s liability insurance is a legal requirement for most UK businesses.
 Check whether you are subject to this law on the government website.

 If no one has ever asked you to have professional indemnity insurance, that doesn’t mean you shouldn’t consider it to protect your business.